Arundurai29/devoptekai/src/content/products/ragworks.md

 <div class="lg:col-6 mr-auto grid place-content-center">

-#### Managed Services
+<h4 class="dark:text-white"> Managed Services</h4>

-RAGWorks is supported by comprehensive managed services offered by DevopTek AI.
+<p class="dark:text-white">RAGWorks is supported by comprehensive managed services offered by DevopTek AI.
 These services include continuous updates, system maintenance, and security management, ensuring that the platform remains reliable and secure at all times.
-This support extends the platform's capabilities and ensures it operates at peak efficiency, freeing up businesses to focus more on their core operations and less on technical complexities.
+This support extends the platform's capabilities and ensures it operates at peak efficiency, freeing up businesses to focus more on their core operations and less on technical complexities.</p>

 </div>